 Benefits of entering liquidation

-In contrast, involuntary liquidation occurs following a court order.
-This is known as Court Liquidation.
-A Court Liquidation occurs when a liquidator is appointed by the court to wind up the company.
+- Involuntary liquidation occurs following a court order.
+This is known as Court Liquidation and occurs when a liquidator is appointed by the court to wind up the company.
 This process is usually initiated by a creditor of the company after an application to the Court.

 The different types of liquidation